Analysis | Why Hong Kong Is Protesting (and May Do So Again)

 4. Why such alarm?

 Chief Executive Carrie Lam, the city’s highest official, suspended action on the extradition bill on June 15, following protests that brought hundreds of thousands of people to the streets and saw police use pepper spray, rubber bullets and tear gas.
-Big crowds turned out repeatedly on following days to demand the bill’s complete withdrawal, and Lam’s resignation.
+Big crowds have turned out repeatedly since then to demand the bill’s complete withdrawal and Lam’s resignation.
 Lam apologized for her handling of the bill and said it was unlikely that lawmakers would seek its passage this year.
+She also has promised to be more “open and inclusive” in governing, while condemning violence such as the storming of the city’s legislative chamber by scores of protesters on the July 1 handover anniversary.

 6. What are some other potential flash points?